@dataclass

 ) -> str | None:

-"""Generate fix hints based on failures and coverage."""
+"""Generate fix hints based on failures and the effective threshold."""

 fix_hints: list[str] = []